-With the sad news of the passing of David Bowie, WhatsYourTech remembers its story about the David Bowie show at the Art Gallery of Ontario, called David Bowie is, which served to encapsulate his remarkable career in music, fashion, film, entertainment and technology.
-This story was first published August 7, 2013.
+With the sad news about David Bowie’s death, WhatsYourTech remembers its story about the Bowie show at the Art Gallery of Ontario, called David Bowie is, which served to encapsulate his remarkable career in music, fashion, film, entertainment and technology.
+This story was first published on August 7, 2013.

 Fans of Bowie, art and music should be aware that the AGO will honour the pop star and mark his passing with a special event this Saturday, January 16 at 6:30 pm.
 It is a ticketed event, and an invited choir will lead attendees in the singing and recording of one of Bowie’s greatest hits, Space Oddity.
 For more info, please visit http://www.ago.net/ccc-at-the-ago-david-bowie.